Aonrud/ila-ui-elements/README.md

 ### Swipe
 Adds custom swipe events to a given element.
+Call the attach() method to add the event listeners, and detach() to remove it.

-When instantiated, a `swiped-[DIRECTION]` event will be dispatched when that element is swiped.
+When attached, a `swiped-[DIRECTION]` event will be dispatched when that element is swiped.
 A `swiped` event is also dispatched with the direction in the customEvent.detail, to allow for a single listener if needed.

 **Kind**: global class